GuanceCloud/datakit/internal/export/doc/en/development.md

 enable_pprof = true
 ```

-> If you install datakit for DaemonSet, you can inject environment variables:
+> If you install DataKit for DaemonSet, you can inject environment variables:

 ```yaml
         - name: ENV_ENABLE_PPROF